adrianababakanian/gatsby-personal-site-netlify/src/pages/code/dinestination/index.md

 ##Takeaways

 Implementing interfaces that I designed  is always a rewarding process for me as someone fascinated by the way in which user interaction complicates software.
 This project allowed me to interact with a wide range of variability, datasets, and external APIs &mdash; each of which is a complicating factor affecting the issues that the interface must take into consideration.
-I gained much programmatic and HCI maturity by implementing against this spectrum of external complexity to create and interface that abstracts away complexity for the user.
+I gained much programmatic and HCI maturity by implementing against this spectrum of external complexity to create an interface that abstracts away complexity for the user.